kylebrussell/fed-policy-cli/README.md

 Lists all available scenario templates with descriptions and indicator weights.

 ### `update-data`
-Fetches the latest economic data from the FRED API.
+Fetches the latest economic data from FRED and optionally ETF data.
 - `--api-key`: Your FRED API key (if not in `.env`).
+- `--alpha-vantage-key`: Alpha Vantage API key for ETF data (optional).

 ### `market-expectations`
 Analyze market expectations vs Fed projections for trading insights.
 - No additional arguments required - uses latest available data.

+### `cross-asset-analysis`
+Analyze how different asset classes perform during Fed policy analogues.
+- `-T, --template`: Economic template to use for finding analogues (default: `balanced-economic`).
+- `-m, --months`: Number of recent months for current scenario (default: 12).
+- `-t, --top`: Number of top analogues to analyze (default: 5).

 ### `simulate`
 Launch an interactive policy simulator to explore what-if scenarios.